https://oauth-openshift.apps.openshift-cluster.example.com

 Creating a cluster on GCP with CCS: You can install OpenShift Dedicated in your own Google Cloud Platform (GCP) account by using the CCS model.

 Red Hat recommends using GCP Workload Identity Federation (WIF) as the authentication type for installing and interacting with the OpenShift Dedicated cluster deployed on Google Cloud Platform (GCP) because it provides enhanced security.
-For more details, see Creating a cluster on GCP with Workload Identity Federation.
+For more information, see Creating a cluster on GCP with Workload Identity Federation.

-For installing and interacting with the OpenShift Dedicated cluster deployed on the Google Cloud Platform (GCP) using the Service Account authentication type, see following topics:
+For installing and interacting with the OpenShift Dedicated cluster deployed on the Google Cloud Platform (GCP) using the Service Account authentication type, see Creating a cluster on GCP.

 Complete the steps in one of the following sections to deploy OpenShift Dedicated in a cloud account that is owned by Red Hat: